This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 will not work.
 To understand the magic behind dynamic_cast

-we need to read the ABI document again: this time, we need Run-Time Type Information.
+, we need to reread the ABI document: this time, we need Run-Time Type Information.

 Dynamic casts are implemented by __dynamic_cast()